billforsternz/tarrasch-chess-gui/README.md

 separate UCI (i.e. standard) chess engines.
 You can either play against a chess engine or use it to analyse positions and games.

+The Tarrasch Chess GUI Github binary releases are relatively compact "portable" (.zip, not setup .exe) versions of Tarrasch without large databases.
+You can find out more about Tarrasch and download differently configured packages at [the project's home website](http://triplehappy.com).

-Version information: This repository contains Tarrasch V3, (also known as TarraschDb in recognition of Tarrasch's (nifty) database features.
-Tarrasch V3 is the newest version, now in beta.
-Tarrasch V3 is approaching completion and can be used instead of the established current version.
+Version information: This repository contains Tarrasch V3, From 2016-11-25 Tarrasch V3 has replaced the retired Tarrasch V2.

-Tarrasch V2 is still the "current version" of Tarrasch.
-I hope to retire it soon.
 Tarrasch V2 uses the peer old-tarrasch-chess-gui repository on github.
+My git skills are slowly getting up to speed and for future Tarrasch development I will avoid this unnecessary proliferation of repositories - i.e. I will prefer further developing this repository in to starting a new one.
+One reflection of my improving git skills is that I have used tagged releases sensibly in this repository (in the peer old-tarrasch-chess-gui repository I used more unwieldy branches).
+I now typically stick to two just branches, master and development.
+I do all work in development, and then merge development into master at each release.

-Tarrasch V1 was primitive but useful in some contexts.
+To complete this version discussion; For the record, Tarrasch V1 was primitive but useful in some contexts.
+It predates any attempt on my part to develop in the open with a hosted repository.

-You can find out more about Tarrasch and download Tarrasch V2 and V3 for Windows at this [website](http://triplehappy.com).

 Building Tarrasch
 =================